Although there are a number of benefits to becoming publicly quoted on AIM it is not necessarily suitable for all companies.

 For more information, see considerations when joining AIM.

 AIM is designed for smaller, growing companies.
 In order to assess whether your business will be an attractive prospect for potential investors, and if your business is ready to join AIM, you should first consider whether you have:

-- a clear business plan - see prepare a business plan and how to use your business plan to get funding
+- a clear business plan - see write a business plan: step-by-step and tailor your business plan to secure funding

 - the relevant skills and experience in your management team